daniel-furman/daniel-furman.github.io/content/_index.md

 ## <ins>Bio </ins>

 I’m a data scientist harnessing my mathematics background to democratize computational statistics and machine learning solutions in businesses of all shapes and sizes.
-My experience includes leading data science development in digital strategy consulting, AI technology startups, and academic research.
+My experience includes leading data science development in digital strategy consulting, AI technology startups, and academic research labs.
 Additionally, as a former co-captain of my high school golf team and former member of UPenn’s NCAA D1 golf team, I have a strong appreciation for high performance teams and what it takes to make them function efficiently.

 Skills & Interests:
 - 👨‍💻 Deep understanding of Python, R, and SQL as well as cloud services such as AWS and GCP